JacobPaxton/data_science_notes/notes_v2.md

 # Exploration

 ## Exploration Prep
+- Plot distribution for data wrangling to check for outliers (histogram, box-whisker), then remove outliers if necessary, then plot new distributions
 ### Split Data
 - sklearn does randomization/stratification for you!
     * Randomize entire dataset *before* splitting to remove potential bias (dataset potentially sorted)